gauravzuse/wordpress-resources/README.md

 - [**Advanced Custom Field**](https://www.advancedcustomfields.com/) :unlock: --> A powerful plugin to create, use and display custom fields.
 - [**Custom Post Type UI**](https://fr.wordpress.org/plugins/custom-post-type-ui/) --> An admin UI to create custom post types and custom taxonomies.
 - [**Contact Form 7**](http://contactform7.com/) --> A very flexible contact form able to render a basic form and benefit of multiples subplugins (e.g. captchas).
+- [**Regenerate Thumbnails**](https://wordpress.org/plugins/regenerate-thumbnails/) --> Allow you to regenerate all your thumbnails after declaring a new image size.

 ## Misc